Tarmslitaren/FrosthavenAssistant/README.md

 - Be aware, when connecting to a server, the server's game state will overwrite the local state.
 - If a client gets out of sync with the server (by disconnecting, or making an update before it gets the latest state from server), the client's state change will be ignored and overwritten by latest state from server to get you back on track.
 And a message index out of sync will be shown.
 - There should be no issue having several users change things simultaneously: the menus will not close when getting an update.
-- Local settings are not affected by the game state.
+- Local settings are not affected by the game state (Except for don't standees option).
 It is up to the users to decide on options that affect the game.

 ## Known Issues:
 - Some animations will not play, (and some may play when they shouldn't) when receiving updates over wifi.